baidu/dperf/docs/configuration.md

 'keepalive' usage scenarios:
 - CC test: set a larger number of concurrent connections (cc 10m), a larger interval, such as 60s.
 - tps test: set a larger packet_size (such as 1500) and a smaller interval (such as 1ms).
-- TX PPS test: set flood, smaller packet_size (eg 64), smaller number of concurrent connections cc (eg 3000), smaller interval (eg 1ms).
+- TX PPS test: set flood, smaller packet_size (eg 64), smaller number of concurrent connections cc (eg 3000), smaller interval (eg 1ms or 10us).
-- TX and RX PPS test: set a smaller packet_size (such as 64), a smaller number of concurrent connections cc (such as 3000), and a smaller interval (such as 1ms).
+- TX and RX PPS test: set a smaller packet_size (such as 64), a smaller number of concurrent connections cc (such as 3000), and a smaller interval (such as 1ms or 10us).

 ## cpu
 - syntax: cpu n0 n1 n2-n3...